 Chassis number: ZFFFD60B000167984

 Presented in Rosso Corsa livery, the 599 GTB Fiorano offered here has covered a mere 22,000 km since it was purchased.
 Fitted with red piping matching the seatbelts, Scuderia Ferrari insignia, front and rear distance sensors, carbon brakes, 20-inch rims, Tubi exhaust and a six-speed manual gearbox.
-The car has been meticulously Read More
+The car has been meticulously maintained by Read More

 Simply put, Ferrari tells their dealers: “This is your allocation, and that’s all you will get”